CBC Ride Classifications

 Many, but not all, rides will include a brief rest stop at a store where provisions can be purchased.
 All riders are expected to have the water and other supplies they may need to comfortably and safely complete the ride.

 CBC rates all rides according to three criteria: Pace, Terrain, and Distance.
+Gravel rides also have their own classification.

 Pace is an estimate of the final average speed achieved over the course of an entire ride on moderately hilly terrain (the average terrain found in this region).
 Averages may be slightly higher on flatter courses, lower on hillier routes.
 Actual riding speeds while on route will be slower uphill, faster on the flats, and much faster downhill.